resource-watch/slate/source/includes/dev/_graph.md

 -H "Content-Type: application/json"
 ```

 This endpoint creates a graph node for the layer with id provided in the URL path.
-It also creates a graph edge, connecting the newly created layer graph node to the graph node for the dataset associated to this layer.
+It also creates a graph edge, connecting the newly created layer graph node to the graph node for the dataset associated with this layer.

 **This endpoint is automatically called on layer creation**, so you don't need to manually do it yourself after you create a layer.
 In order to ensure that API users cannot manually create graph nodes for layers, this endpoint requires authentication from a RW API service, meaning that normal API users won't be able to call this endpoint successfully.
 If, as an API user and using your user's token, you try to create a graph node for a layer, you will receive a response with HTTP status code `403 Forbidden`.